-4) Cut away the outer jacket of the new three-wire A.C. input cable so that individual wire leads are about $2^{"}$ long.
-Strip about $1/4^{"}$ of insulation off the ends of each wire and feed the cord through the input cable strain relief.

-5) Insert each A.C. input wire into the appropriate L1, L2/N or EARTH GROUND terminal and tighten securely.

-6) Tighten the compression nut on the input cable strain relief.
-Replace the A.C. input wiring access plate.
+- 4) Cut away the outer jacket of the new three-wire A.C. input cable so that individual wire leads are about 2'' long.
+Strip about 1/4'' of insulation off the ends of each wire and feed the cord through the input cable strain relief. - 5) Insert each A.C. input wire into the appropriate L1, L2/N or EARTH GROUND terminal and tighten securely. - 6) Tighten the compression nut on the input cable strain relief.
+Replace the A.C. input wiring access plate and tighten the two screws.

 (In marine applications) All charger wiring should be installed in accordance with UL, U.S. Coast Guard and/or A.B.Y.C. regulations and recommendations, as well as all relevant local codes.
-See section VIII REFERENCE APPENDIX for sources.
+See section VIII) REFERENCE APPENDIX for sources.